 Boat Use: You will be given the opportunity to drive boats if you choose to do so.
 Boat driving is strongly recommended but not required for Marine Ecology.
 The latter half of this course incorporates many activities where boat driving will be a valuable asset for students who have it.
 Students who wish to drive boats at BMSC must hold a PCOC and valid first aid certificate and will participate in an introductory boat check-out on the first day of orientation.

-Prerequisites: Statistics, Introductory Ecology
+Prerequisites: Introductory Statistics, Introductory Ecology

 Physical Requirements: Although this course does not include any physical exertion or challenge beyond that expected in any of BMSC’s field courses, this course may include an overnight hiking/camping trip without any amenities (~4 hours hiking round trip, no bathroom facilities), a snorkeling trip involving swimming short distances in a wetsuit, and many trips to intertidal field sites involving getting on and off boats onto slippery rocks.